Meera27/DevMatch/README.md

 # React Jobs - Job Board Application

-A modern, responsive job board application built with React, focusing on React developer positions.
+A modern, responsive job board application built with React, focusing on open Software Devbeloper positions.
 This application allows employers to post job listings and developers to browse and apply for positions.
+The application uses a mock API powered by JSON Server to simulate a backend, making it ideal for demonstration and training purposes.

 ## 🚀 Features